Our Policies and Approach

 Basic Policy on Social Activities

-Since first opening its doors, the Suntory Group has been involved in community contribution, arts, culture, sports and environmental activities based on the spirit of Giving back to Society.
-The social activities of the Suntory Group contribute to sustainable growth of its businesses while solving issues in local communities.
+Suntory Group has long been involved in community contribution, arts, culture, sports and environmental activities based on the spirit of Giving Back to Society.
+Through our social activities we aim to contribute to the sustainable growth of our business as well as solution to social.

 To support the development of the next generation, we provide opportunities for children to experience the best in such fields as music, art, sports, and environmental education.
 As the birthrate declines and the importance of nurturing the next generation increases, we are strengthening these activities to support the development of rich individuality and character in children.